K1enNg/K1enNg/README.md

 # 💫 About Me:
-Hi there!
-I am a junior web developer with hands-on experience in front-end technologies like React and Next.js.
-I am also familiar with backend development and have worked with databases such as Firebase, MongoDB, and PostgreSQL.
-My skillset allows me to build user-friendly applications while ensuring robust backend functionality, making me a versatile contributor to any development team.
+My journey to become a developer began in 2023 when I started my studies at College LaSalle, Montréal.
+While building a strong foundation in school, I realized the importance of taking a more focused and dedicated approach to my career path.
+To deepen my knowledge and gain real-world experience, I immersed myself in the fundamentals and honed my skills with modern technologies like React and Next.js.
+My solid understanding also enables me to work efficiently with databases such as MongoDB, Firebase, and SQL Server.
+This growth stems from my commitment to continuous self-learning and my unwavering passion for programming.

 ## 🌐 Socials: